qualityshepherd/brine/assets/posts/southern_coast.md

 **0803 Forever Young** A landscape suspended in childhood's golden light.
 Trees grow in precise formations from a memory—each branch, each leaf positioned exactly as they were decades ago.
 Fragments of a child's toy occasionally peek through roots: a wooden soldier, a copper bell.
 Anyone entering the grove relives a single, vivid childhood memory—true or invented—so powerful it feels more real than their current life (based on a random tarot card).
 Leaving, they're unsure what was memory and what was illusion.

 **0805 Classic Traveler** A tall man with a peculiar limp leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
 The traveler has 5 marbles that can perform what some would call miracles.
 He used one to make Jake, Jim and the cart.
 He needs one to return home.
 He's looking for work so he can study humans.

+**0806 The Veil of Ash** A burnt haze lingers upon the sands, the result of an ancient ritual cast by Uma Fane, herself.
+Apprentice magi secretly maintain this spectral barrier, aware that any disruption might unleash what slumbers beneath the dunes.

+Dustfolk believe the haze separates the worlds of the living and the dead.
+Many gather to perform sacred rites, seeking to communicate with ancestors or receive guidance.

 **0807.6 Barrow of the Cane** A twelve-foot monolith of rust-colored stone, flecked with silver, rises from a hill of rusty grass.
 Ancient runes tell the history of **The Cane**, warrior tribes of old.
 Three weathered stones frame the barrow's entrance.
 Within, chalky paintings cover the walls—spear-wielding warriors with animal heads fighting monsters and mountain giants.
 Hand prints of men, women, and children mark the spaces between.
 Each cubbyhole bears images of these same animal spirits.